Manchester United, Tampa Bay Buccaneers owner Malcolm Glazer dies at 85

 MIAMI, May 28 (Reuters) - Malcolm Glazer, a reclusive self-made billionaire and patriarch of the family that owns the NFL’s Tampa Bay Buccaneers and the Manchester United soccer club, died on Wednesday, the teams said.
 He was 85.

 Glazer, who as a teenager sold watch parts from a suitcase before building a wide-ranging business empire, bought the Buccaneers in 1995 for a then-NFL record of $192 million.
-He later persevered with the purchase of Manchester United, one of England’s most-storied soccer teams in 2005, a deal that fueled controversy because of its debt-driven financing.
+He later persevered with the controversial purchase by an American of one of England’s most-storied soccer teams in 2005.

 However, Glazer was largely sidelined in recent years from both the teams’ business dealings by a series of strokes.